Leading Liquid Chiller Manufacturers

 2. Condensation

-During this stage, which is typically the start of absorption chilling, the chiller machine transfers the refrigerant into a condenser.
-The condenser features a set of coiling tubes with air or water circulating around it.
-Within the condenser, the refrigerant vapor cools and converts into a liquid.
+In this initial phase of absorption chilling, the chiller machine begins by moving the refrigerant into a condenser.
+The condenser comprises coiled tubes through which air or water circulates.
+Inside the condenser, the refrigerant vapor undergoes cooling and transforms into a liquid form.

-This part of the process removes a significant amount of heat.
-The heat then is absorbed by the water or air circulating around the tubes.
+During this stage, a substantial amount of heat is extracted.
+This heat is subsequently absorbed by the circulating water or air surrounding the tubes.

 3. Depressurization